Angola Three: Appeals and transfers

 On November 20, 2014, a three-person panel of Fifth Circuit judges unanimously upheld the lower court's opinion that Woodfox's conviction had been secured through racially discriminatory means.
 The panel found that the selection of a white grand-jury foreperson in the 1993 indictment hearing prior to trial formed part of a discriminatory pattern in that area of Louisiana.
 Concluding that this action amounted to a violation of the US Constitution, the judges struck down Woodfox's conviction.

 The state of Louisiana refused to release Woodfox, pending their decision as to whether to pursue a new trial against him.
 The prison also refused to move him out of solitary confinement.
 On February 12, 2015, the state indicted Woodfox for a third time for the 1972 murder of Brent Miller, the prison guard.

 On June 8, 2015, U.S. District Judge James Brady ordered the release of Woodfox, after having overturned his second conviction for the killing of the guard Miller.
 His order barred a third trial from taking place, as he noted that most of the witnesses had died and he believed that it was unlikely that Woodfox could gain a fair trial.
 He also noted "evidence suggesting Mr. Woodfox's innocence".

 Four days later, the majority of a three-judge panel of the US Fifth Circuit Court of Appeals reversed Brady's decision.
 It directed that the state could hold Woodfox in prison until the matter was resolved, and that it could mount a third trial.
 "The dissenting judge, James L. Dennis, agreed with Judge Brady that the state had failed to remedy the problem of racial discrimination [in the second trial].
 Judge Dennis noted that more than a dozen witnesses, including the state's only purported eyewitness to the murder and two alibi witnesses for Mr. Woodfox, were no longer alive."

-The state announced that it would try Woodfox for murder a third time.
-But it offered him a plea deal after negotiation with his defense.
+The state announced that it would try Woodfox for murder a third time but offered him a plea deal after negotiation with his defense.
 Woodfox pleaded "no contest" (nolo contendere) to lesser charges of manslaughter and aggravated burglary.
 Together with his time for armed robbery, he had already served 45 years, the total of the sentences for those crimes.
 He was released based on time served, on February 19, 2016, his 69th birthday.
 Woodfox's civil suit filed in 2000, with plaintiffs King and Wallace, is still pending against the Louisiana Department of Corrections over the practice of extended solitary confinement.